Blog

 Carol Christ retired as chancellor of UC Berkeley in 2024; she has also served as president of Smith College.
 Susan Van Dyne earned her Ph.D. from Harvard and taught at Smith College for four decades.

-Image Susan Hoffman We are excited to share the following news from Rick Russo, Dean of Extended Education at UC Berkeley.
-I am delighted to…
+We are excited to share the following news from Rick Russo, Dean of Extended Education at UC Berkeley.

-Image Spring registration opens Monday, Feb.
+Spring registration opens Monday, Feb.
 10, at 9 AM (one week earlier than originally announced.
-Yes, we're excited to dive in and…
+Yes, we're excited to dive in and so are our members!)
+Spring courses will appear here by 5 PM on Friday, Feb.
+7 — ready to peruse as you decide what to take.

 Back in the days of the old National Library (Bibliothèque Nationale) in Paris, prior to the opening of the present incarnation in 1996, I was doing research for what eventually became a book on tourism in relation to Second World War France.
 The usual procedure in the library was to be assigned a numbered seat in the reading room, then order the books you wanted, which would then be brought to you.